hlplab/template-R-project/README.md

 materials that went into creating the stimuli.
 In that case, make sure to add additional folders (e.g., stimuli/, materials/, etc.).
 But keep in mind that these types of files can be very large.
 So we tend to upload these files onto OSF, rather than including them into the git repository.
 However, if the inclusion of large files in the git repository becomes necessary, check out https://git-lfs.github.com/.

+# How to spread the word
+If you find this template helpful, please include a line in your manuscript along the lines of "To support reproducibility, this article was generated using R Markdown---specifically, the HLP Lab template available at [https://github.com/hlplab/template-R-project/](https://github.com/hlplab/template-R-project/)."
+Thank you!